atulshgl/C-Tester/README.md

 C-Tester
 ========

-Test our C++ code on the pretests for problems on codechef.com
+Test C/C++ code on the pretests for problems on codechef.com automatically and increases efficiency during contests.

 ============
 Installation